Azerbaijan/Armenia: Your questions answered about ICRC’s work

 However, what we can say is that the humanitarian needs of both people staying behind and those who have left for Armenia are vast and will require the international community's support in the weeks and months to come.
 The ICRC is on the ground – as we have been for the last 30 years.
 Our teams are committed to helping meet these needs in the wake of the most recent escalation of hostilities.
 This includes reconnecting separated family members, evacuating people for medical care, providing relief like food, water, and medicine, and helping in the dignified management of the dead so that more families can grieve and have closure.

 Question: Does the ICRC visit detainees?

 The ICRC has been visiting hundreds of conflict-related detainees in the region since the 1990s.
-We facilitated repatriation for 365 detainees between 1992 and 1999 and delivered around 30,000 Red Cross Messages to reconnect families separated by the conflict, be they civilian or military.
+We facilitated repatriation for 365 detainees between 1992 and 1999 and delivered around 30,000 Red Cross Messages to reconnect families separated by the conflict, be it civilian or military.
 Decades later, our representatives continue to visit persons detained in relation with the conflict and facilitate contact with their families.
-However, as per its confidentiality policy, the ICRC does not disclose publicly any details on detention visits.
+However, as per its confidentiality policy, the ICRC does not publicly disclose any details on detention visits.